buhuizuo/CMS-forNewsEditor/README.md

 Login Module:
-only the administrator is guaranteed the access.
+-only the administrator is guaranteed the access.

 Permission/Role Management Module:
 modify users' permission by edit roleState, roleId or region